repyh/lovelive-api/README.md

 ## Notes

 Yes, I know not much has been done.
 This project will surely develop overtime.
-If you're interested to contribute to this project, scroll up to `Contribution Guide` section,
+If you're interested to contribute to this project, scroll up to `Contribution Guide` section.
+Extra: You can't access `storage/songs` yet, I'm too lazy.